Routing

 - CIDR routes are then used based on the resolved IP

-For IP-based requests (SOCKS5 connection to an IP address):
+For IP-based requests (connecting to an IP address):

 - CIDR routes are used directly